Salem United Church of Christ (Harrisburg, Pennsylvania)

 The Salem United Church of Christ, formerly known as the Old Salem Reformed Church, is an historic, Reformed church that is located at 231 Chestnut Street in Harrisburg, Dauphin County, Pennsylvania.

 It was added to the National Register of Historic Places in 1975.

 History and architectural features

 Built between 1821 and 1822, this historic structure is a two-story, brick building that was designed in a Classical style.
 It features a large square bell tower that is topped by a domed cupola.
 The tower is flanked by two, three-story towers with stepped gables.
 A two-story, Sunday school annex was built to the rear of the church in 1862.

-It was added to the National Register of Historic Places in 1975.